grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 ## How to work with roles?

-Grafana utilizes roles to control the access of users and service accounts to specific resources and determine their authorized actions.
+Grafana roles control the access of users and service accounts to specific resources and determine their authorized actions.

 You can assign roles through the user interface or APIs, establish them through Terraform, or synchronize them automatically via an external IAM provider.

 ### What are roles?

 Within an organization, Grafana has established three primary roles - organization administrator, editor, and viewer - which dictate the user's level of access and permissions, including the ability to edit data sources or create teams.
-To be a member of any organization, every user must be assigned one specific role.
+To be a member of any organization, every user must be assigned a role.

-In addition, Grafana offers a server administrator role that grants access to and enables interaction with resources that affect the entire instance, including organizations, users, and server-wide settings.
+In addition, Grafana provides a server administrator role that grants access to and enables interaction with resources that affect the entire instance, including organizations, users, and server-wide settings.
 This particular role can only be accessed by users of self-hosted Grafana instances.
 It is a significant role intended for the administrators of the Grafana instance.

 ### What are permissions?